 Layout Settings tab;

-In Layout Settings you can choose the number of the layout and the column.
-In my example above I set the Layout to 1 and the column 2.
 You can leave the Pagination option as default if you want the page without pagination.
-If you want, you can check mark the pagination setting and then set the number of posts you want to show on the page 8 or 10.
+If you want, you can check-mark the pagination setting and then set the number of posts you want to show on page is 8 or 10.

 Field Selection tab;